-Who in an organization should own the customer experience?
+What roles should own the customer experience in an organization?
 Some people say it is the CEO, some people claim it should be the CMO.
 Some IT infrastructure led organizations have even given the ownership to the CIO!
 Some people say it must be the whole organization.
 And some people argue that if the ownership is shared across the organization, no-one really has the responsibility to make things right.

 The truth is, large part of the organization does indeed influence customer experience.
 And therefore, everybody needs to step up and improve things in their own territory.
 Most of the functions in an organization have something to do in improving the customer experience.

 To understand better how things work in real life, we asked about the customer experience responsibilities from around a hundred Customer Experience Directors and Managers, CMOs and Customer Success Specialists.
 We specifically asked them to list, which departments are responsible for Customer Experience in their companies in addition to the more usual suspects, i.e. their dedicated Customer Experience/ Success/ Support departments.